 Bob (my husband) did it again.
 A new dish for us to experiment with.
 Off he went to Whole Foods to get all the fresh organic ingredients to create this Tangy Orange Fennel Slaw.

 Sweetly aromatic, fresh fennel has long been featured in European and Mediterranean cooking, where it’s equally popular to serve bulbs or fronds, raw or cooked.
 It has a subtle, licorice-like flavor and crunchy texture which makes it the perfect ingredient for a simple slaw.
 One great reason to love fennel as an anti-cancer food is that it’s an excellent source of vitamin C, and fiber.
-It is also contains folic acid and phosphorous, iron, calcium, magnesium, molybdenum, and manganese.
+It also contains folic acid and phosphorous, iron, calcium, magnesium, molybdenum, and manganese.
 Fennel is usually recognized and eaten for its medicinal benefits.
 Known by Herbalists as an intestinal antispasmodic which relieves intestinal spasms or cramps.

 MAKES 4 SERVINGS